aslibass/CI-Synapse-AML-HandsOn/Module1.md

 ![Segment Leases Ending in 90 Days with Air Conditioning WO Name](./media1/SegmentName.png)

 2. Select the `LeasesEndingin90Days.LeasesEndingin90Days` measure from the Attributes list, select "greater than or equal to" from the dropdown and enter "1" under Enter Value
-3. Select the dropdown and select "Intersect"
+3. Select "+ Add rule", select the dropdown in the middle and select "Intersect"
-3. Select "+ Add rule", select the `NumberofAirConditioningWorkOrders.NumberofAirConditioningWorkOrders` measure from the Attributes list, select "greater than or equal to" from the dropdown and enter "1" under Enter Value, and select "Save"
+3. Select the `NumberofAirConditioningWorkOrders.NumberofAirConditioningWorkOrders` measure from the Attributes list, select "greater than or equal to" from the dropdown and enter "1" under Enter Value, and select "Save"

 ![SegmentLeaseEnding90DayswithAirConditioningWO](./media1/SegmentLeaseEnding90DayswithAirConditioningWO.png)

 ## Step 7.2: Residents Lease Ending in 90 Days
-Follow steps 1-3 above and click "Save"
+1. Click "+ New", select "Build your own", then follow steps 2 and 3 above and click "Save"

 ![SegmentLeaseEnding90Days](./media1/SegmentLeaseEnding90Days.png)